 With that said, usable marijuana that will be transferred to consumers would be tested for pesticides, microbiological contaminants, water activity and moisture content, as well as for THC and CBD concentration.
 Uncured marijuana will be tested for all of these things except water activity and moisture content.
 Cannabinoid products, except for those applied to skin or hair, would be tested for THC and CBD concentration and homogeneity.
 (If applied to skin or hair, these products would be tested for THC and CBD concentration, and solvents.)

 The rules require marijuana “batches” to be separated into units of no greater than ten pounds, and edibles must be separated into at least twelve whole units that are equivalent to a serving size.
 Samples would have to be taken only by laboratory personnel in accordance with state lab (ORELAP) approved policy, and the rules give strictures as to how these samples are sourced.
 If a sample “fails,” the applicant can either destroy the harvest or “process lot” or submit for re-sampling.
 If a sample fails twice, the harvest of the process lot would be destroyed.
 The proposed rules allow OHA to randomly audit registrants, and there are possibilities for securing a waiver of the pesticide testing requirements for consistently clean licensees.

 So that’s the gist.
 Unfortunately, there are no public hearings on these temporary rules, but comments will be accepted through this Friday, October 16.
-You can send those to OHA, care of email@example.com.
+You can send those to OHA, care of [email protected]or.us.
 We expect Ms. Sande will receive a large serving of comments, particularly on the edibles limit.
 On January 1, 2016, temporary rules for labeling go into effect.
 It’s unclear when the rules for testing and concentration would take effect.
 OHA will start a permanent rulemaking process on all of these topics after a trial period, probably next spring.